custom-build-robots/PCF85748-Bit-I-O-Port-Expander/README.md

 I developed the program on a Raspberry Pi with Raspbian Jessie as OS.
 I used for my test program the project from https://github.com/flyte/pcf8574 which makes the control of the PCF85748 very easy.

+The picture below shows the PCF85748 and the 4-way relais.

 ![PCF85748-Bit-I-O-Port-Expander](https://custom-build-robots.com/wp-content/uploads/2017/06/PCF8574-test-setup-01-300x239.jpg)

 ## Raspberry Pi - controlling a Relais